 Sultanas appear to be even more toxic than fresh grapes due to their concentration of this product when the fruit is dried.

 Symptoms can cause gastric upsets with salivation, diarrhoea and severe vomiting, a possibility of fitting and increased heart rate, tremors and excessive itching, with more serious consequences of kidney failure.
 Look out for symptoms of decreased urination, increased signs of thirst and your dog appearing dull and under the weather.

 What Quantity of Hot Cross Buns?

-Each bun probably has around 20 raisins inside, which may not seem like much, but considering research has shown that it only takes a few grams to bring on serious toxicity, it’s vitally important that at Easter, you keep your Hot Cross buns well away from your pets.
+Each bun probably has around 20 raisins inside, which may not seem like much, but considering research has shown that it only takes a few grams to bring on severe toxicity, it’s vitally important that at Easter, you keep your Hot Cross buns well away from your pets.

 It’s not clear exactly what causes the toxic effects, but just one sultana, raisin or current can be toxic, so real caution should be taken with foods that contain them.

 Prompt treatment is required if your dog eats hot cross buns.

 Dog owners who suspect that their pet has eaten dried fruit or grapes should not wait for any symptoms or signs to appear before contacting the veterinarian immediately.
 Treatment needs to be administered straight away before the toxins in the fruit can be digested.
 Your Vet will possibly induce vomiting and probably prescribe charcoal tablets.
 However, if symptoms have developed, your dog may need to be placed on a drip and monitored at the surgery.
 As a rule, symptoms will begin to display between 6 to 24 hours after the dog has eaten any dried fruits.
 However, in some cases, the problems might not take effect for several days, which means kidney failure is a real issue in more serious cases.